Chi-SquareX/Healthcare_NLP_application/README.md

    - **OCR (Optical Character Recognition)**:

-     The project utilizes PaddleOCR, a deep learning-based OCR tool, to extract text from images.
+     The script utilizes PaddleOCR, a deep learning-based OCR tool, to extract text from images.
 This text extraction step is crucial for identifying drug names present in the images.

    - **Drug Identification**: